Places to go When Visiting Master Debonair

 If you really want to celebrate the occasion, head to Newcastle’s only Michelin-star & 4AA Rosette awarded restaurant, House of Tides.
 Serving a multi-course tasting menu, this family-run restaurant offers a casual, informal dining experience with a touch of luxury in its menu.

-If you’re planning on spending more than just a day when coming to see us at Master Debonair, we know just the places to help you get a comfortable night’s sleep.
+If you’re planning on spending more than just a day when coming to see us at Master Debonair, we know just the place to help you get a comfortable night’s sleep.

 Newcastle’s only independently-owned boutique hotel, Jesmond Dene House is set in a beautiful location that gives a country feel to a city suburb.
 Overlooking the wooded valley of Jesmond Dene, the hotel is just a stone's throw from Newcastle centre and the perfect place to retreat from the city and relax after a busy day of shopping.